kir-dev/shorz/README.md

-# indulasch-v3
+# Shorz by Kir-Dev
- Third version of the InduláSch project with configurable kiosks and admin UI
+Link shortening and dynamic link service.